ktrue/OWM-forecast/README.md

 <dt>$OWMAPIkey = 'specify-for-standalone-use-here';</dt>

 <dd>This setting is for **standalone** use (do not change this for Saratoga templates).
-Register for a Pirateweather API Key at https://openweathermap.org and replace _specify-for-standalone-use-here_ with the registered API key.
+Register for a openweathermap API Key at https://openweathermap.org and replace _specify-for-standalone-use-here_ with the registered API key.
 The script will nag you if this has not been done.

-**For Saratoga template users**, do the registration at the Pirateweather API site above, then put your API key in your _Settings.php_ as:
+**For Saratoga template users**, do the registration at the openweathermap API site above, then put your API key in your _Settings.php_ as:

 $SITE['OWMAPIkey'] = '_your-key-here_';